 I brought my car in to your dealership this past Tuesday, and I want you to know how much I appreciate your mechanic's attention to detail.
 The car is running better than it has in a while, and I give credit to the work your people did.
 I will recommend your dealership to others in the future, and of course I will return when my car needs maintenance.

 Letting people know how much you appreciate their service matters in many ways.
 Not only does it help with job performances, they also know what their customers like.
-Some customer service department managers use letters and comments to help train new employees, so take the time to craft a note that is well thought out and meaningful.
+Some customer service department managers use letters and comments to help train new employees, so take the time to craft a thank you note that is well thought out and meaningful.